top of page

 B: Hide it in your greatcoat - that you are taking one at all to Portugal in June will mark you as a Lunatic of sorts and they will fear contagion

-H goes about the business – B walks toward the packet – looking back to the town, sighing and wondering if he’ll ever see Blighty again - which - for all its faults - he is quite fond of
+H goes about the business - B walks toward the packet - looks back to the town, sighing and wondering if he’ll ever see Blighty again, which, for all its faults - he is quite fond of

 43